Warren House, North Halling, January 2022... |

 Thomas Woolmer (“cement labourer”) and his family lived at No.8, with James Bonneywell and his family living at Warren House, along with Richard Rowe, a boarder and fellow cement labourer.

-Portland Row was built around 1850, probably by Trechmann and Weekes.
+Portland Row was built in the 1850s, probably by Trechmann and Weekes.
 At the time, it was common practice for the local cement companies to provide housing and amenities for their workforce, the names of the houses, terraces and roads often reflecting the companies that built them.

 A later map of 1898 shows that an additional row of small cottages to the east of Portland Row had been built.
-I presume that these are the “Clinkham Cottages” referred to in the 1901 census.
+I think these may be the “Clinkham Cottages” referred to in the 1901 census, given that there are four of them and their listing in the same area as Portland Row and Warren House.

 At that time, No.1 Clinkham Cottages was occupied by Mr. Reuben Wraight and his family, with No.3 being the residence of another Wraight family (another name with strong local connections) that of Mr. Thomas Wraight.
 Both Reuben and Thomas Wraight were listed as “railway engine drivers”, presumably working on the engines used in the cement quarries.